 Keep in mind, the term cannabis is a genus of plant that includes both marijuana and hemp.
 Each plant has its own different chemical composition, or different ratio of cannabinoids.
-One of the key differences of hemp is that it contains exceptionally low levels of THC (the cannabinoid associated with marijuana and the “high” users experience).
+One of the key differences of hemp is that it contains exceptionally low levels of tetrahydrocannabinol THC (the cannabinoid associated with medical marijuana and the “high” users experience).

 Although THC is most widely seen as the compound found inside of cannabis, there are far more varieties of cannabinoids than most people realize, each with their own distinctive qualities and benefits.
 We do our best to retain as many cannabinoids as possible in our full spectrum whole plant hemp oil.